edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-file-preparation.md

 <!-- TODO(katexochen): Describe how runtimeClass is handled after first generate -->

+#### Multiple RuntimeClasses

+Depending on the configuration of your cluster and the workloads to deploy, it can be desirable to use different runtime classes for pods in the same deployment.
+For example, in a cluster consisting of both SEV-SNP and TDX machines, you might want to distribute the workload over all nodes.

+Contrast supports these multi-runtime class configurations.
+For details, please see [the multi-runtime class How To](../multi-runtime-class.md).

 ### Namespaces

 Contrast workloads can run in any namespace and a Contrast deployment can be spread across multiple namespaces.